polterguy/camphora-five/help-files/Camphora Five/05 - Manually editing your app.md

 up your Phosphorus Five application, such as a _"desktop.hl"_ file, a _"launch.hl"_ file, etc.

-When your app is generated, it works in most regards exactly as any other type of Phosphorus Five module, and if you know Hyperlambda, and understands the Micro extension widgets, you can easily edit your app, and modify it as you see fit.
+When your app is generated, it works in most regards exactly as any other type of Phosphorus Five module, and if you know Hyperlambda, and the Micro extension widgets, you can easily edit your app, and modify it as you see fit.

 One detail though, is that each _"view"_ you create, can be found within the _"/views/"_ folder.
 This folder by